dgarcoe/FCGR/readme.md

 The fcgr Python package offers a wide array of functionalities for generating FCGR matrix and more:

 * Read a FASTA file to generate a concatenated DNA sequence.
-* Generate the FCGR kmer matrix key based on the specified kmer length.
+* Generate the FCGR *k*-mer matrix key based on the specified *k*-mer length.
 * Retrieve the position of a *k*-mer within the FCGR key matrix as a tuple.
 * Return the *k*-mer of the specified length located at the given index.
-* Compute the FCGR matrix for a provided DNA sequence and kmer length using the FCGR kmer key matrix.
+* Compute the FCGR matrix for a provided DNA sequence and kmer length using the FCGR *k*-mer key matrix.
 * Calculate the frequency of *k*-mers with a specified length in the FASTA file and provide them in dictionary format.
 * Obtain the count of the specified *k*-mer within the provided DNA sequence.